gotankersley/sloi/_posts/2025-11-01-entropic-transforms.md

 An entropic transform is method used in various types of compression in order to change the initial entropy of a message in the hopes that the transformed message will be easier to compress, or have some other desirable properties.<!--more-->

 The Burrows-Wheeler Transform is one such fascinating example, (and is used in the BZIP format!)
 However, a newer, and lesser known example, is "Set-Shaping-Theory", which uses some "Bijective Function" to accomplish the entropic transform.
-(See <a target="_blank" href="https://sochima.me/set-shaping-theory">this page</a> for a helpful introduction)
+(See <a target="_blank" href="https://sochima.me/set-shaping-theory">this page</a>, and <a href="https://levelup.gitconnected.com/shannon-theory-vs-set-shaping-theory-14dfb966666c" target="_blank">this page</a> for a helpful introduction)

 Despite being the new kid on the compression block, Set-Shaping-Theory has some pretty big potential for pushing the existing boundaries of compression with regards to what it can do with random data.